old-trash/Urho3D_DotNetBindings/README.md

 3) Copy "Data" and "CoreData" to TestApp folder.
 4) Run "TestApp/Build.bat".
 5) Run "TestApp/Test.exe".
    You should see a black screen (empty Urho3D app).
 Alt+F4 to exit.
+6) Run "TestApp/Test.bat"
+   You should see a black window.